nmaltais/rhox/README.md

 ### Run your client code

-Assuming you've wired things up following the circuit diagram.
+Assuming you've wired things up following the pictures provided.
 Login to your Raspberry Pi, then do the following steps to run client component of the project:

-Create a directory for your the project, lets name it /opt/fau/iotf
+Create a directory for the project, lets name it /opt/fau/iotf

 ```
 sudo mkdir -p /opt/fau/iotf
 ```
-Git has been installed by default with your Raspbian so just use it to clone the code to your Pi:
+Git has been installed by default with the Raspbian so just use it to clone the code to your Pi:

 ```
 cd /opt/fau/iotf